atusy/vimconf-2025-small/index.md

 ### The answer is ...
 7/10

-- There are more builtin features
+- There are more builtin- and plugin-features
 - The power of tree-sitter is already unlocked in Neovim!!
 - If you use Vim, sorry for inconvenience..., but I have a good news today

 ---

+## Today's goal

+Be aware of tree-sitter as a tool to build your own workflow by

+1. Exploring usecases beyond syntax highlighting
+1. Showing insightful tree-sitter integration patterns
+1. Introducing treesitter-ls, a language server

+---

+## What I don't cover today

+- Details of configurations and plugin development
+- Deep dive into tree-sitter internals

+---

+## Usecases by Neovim-builtin features

+Let's learn

+- Usage
+- Implementation pattern
+- Insight

+from variety of features

+---

 ### Syntax Highlighting

 - Usage
-    - `vim.treesitter.start()` to start syntax highlighting
+    - `vim.treesitter.start()` to start syntax highlighting given a parser

 ![](images/example-highlight.png)